Emirate of Sharjah

 Sixth day

-At 11 o’clock we are at the port, ready for the “clearance” But there is no “clearance” in that sense.
+At 11 a.m. we are at the harbor, ready for “clearance” But there is no “clearance” in that sense.
 Our vehicle is not checked, only the papers are collected.
-While the parking lot in front of the port fills up and empties again – only the empty vehicles are left there – they want us to wait until the driver who is supposed to drive our truck to the ship arrives.
-This drags on.
-From about 11 am to 4 pm we stand around, not knowing exactly what is going on or “if it’s going on”.
-But the SUDANESE workers keep calming us down.
-Finally we want to get over to the passenger terminal.
+While the parking lot in front of the port fills up and empties again – only the empty vehicles are still there – they want us to wait until the driver who is supposed to drive our truck onto the ship arrives.
+That drags on.
+We stand around from around 11 a.m. to 4 p.m., not really knowing what’s going on or “if it’s going on”.
+But the SUDANESIAN workers keep reassuring us.
+After all, we also want to go over to the passenger terminal.
 But the Sudanese spread out a blanket and invite us to eat.
-In the evening we “lie down on the blanket” and eat with them.
-Another Sudanese comes along and eats a few bites.
-Then he disappears again with the remark that he would bring us a chicken meal for the ship after the evening prayer.
-So we have to wait again out of politeness … and lo and behold, he shows up with three plastic bags from which it smells wonderfully of chicken.
-We take the meals with us to the ship, where we realize that there is no restaurant where we could have eaten as planned.
-Now we like the chicken with chips and sauce all the more and get full.
+We “lie down on the blanket” in the evening and eat with them.
+Another Sudanese joins us and eats a few bites.
+Then he disappears again with the remark that he would bring us a chicken meal for the ship after evening prayers.
+So we have to wait again … and lo and behold, he turns up with three plastic bags that smell wonderfully of chicken.
+We take our meals back to the ship, where we realize that there is no restaurant where we could have eaten as we had planned.
+Now the chicken with chips and sauce are all the more delicious and fill us up.

-At approximately 7 p.m. we are taken to the ship by buses.
-But our MAN is not in front of our ship, nor in a completely different corner of the harbour.
-I go down and talk to the loading officer, who calms me down.
-At some point, our MAN also arrives (you are not allowed to drive onto the ship yourself here) and stands unharmed in the hold.
+At around 7 p.m. we are taken to the ship by bus.
+But our MAN is not in front of our ship, nor in a completely different corner of the harbor.
+I go down and talk to the loading officer, who reassures me.
+At some point, our MAN also arrives (you are not allowed to drive onto the ship yourself here) and is standing undamaged in the hold.
 Thank God.

-As a rain front moves over the Red Sea, the crossing takes several hours longer than announced.
-But we know that already.
-In any case we arrive safe and sound in Suakin, Sudan.
+As a rain front is moving across the Red Sea, the crossing takes several hours longer than expected.
+But we already know that.
+In any case, we arrive safely in Suakin, Sudan.

 Leave a Reply